 14 Oct Private residence Relief , Reduced from 18 to 9 Months

-As the name suggests, the relief is only available in respect of the only or main residence.
-Thus, where a person has more than one home, only one of those homes can be the ‘main residence’ at any given time.
+As the name suggests, the private residence relief is only available in respect of the main residence.
+People who have more than one home have ‘main residence’ at any given time.

-However, as long as certain conditions are met, the taxpayer is free to choose which property is classed as the ‘main’ residence for capital gains tax purposes – it does not have to be the one in which the owner spends the majority of his or her time.
+However, if certain conditions are met, the taxpayer is free to choose which property is classed as the ‘main’ residence for capital gains tax purposes – it does not have to be the one in which the owner spends the majority of his or her time.

 Only one main residence per couple

-A couple who are married or in a civil partnership and who are not separated can only have one main residence between them.
+A married couple who are in a civil partnership and are together can only have one main residence between them.

 Making an election

-Where a person has only one residence, that residence is their only or main residence.
-Where they acquire a second residence, they have a period of two years to nominate which residence is the main residence for capital gains tax purposes.
-Where residences are acquired or sold, the clock starts again from the date on which the particular combination of residences changes, and the taxpayer then has another two years in which to elect which residence is the main residence.
+Where a person has only one residence, that residence is the only main residence.
+Work on a second residence.
+This works for a period of two years to nominate a residence.
+That’s the main residence for capital gains tax purposes.

-The election should be made in writing to HMRC.
-The letter should include the full address of the property being nominated as the main residence and should be signed by all owners of the property.
+The letter includes a full address of the property nominated as the main residence and all owners of the property sign it.

 No election made

-In the absence of an election, the property which is the main residence will be determined as a question of fact and will be the property in which the person lives in as their main home.
-For example, if a couple has a family home and a holiday home, in the absence of an election, the family home will be treated as the main residence.
+In the absence of an election, the main residence property will determine as a question of fact and will be the property in which the person lives in.

 Advantages of flipping